 You will have the opportunity to interact with a family, ask them questions, experience their day to day lives and eat with them.
 You will experience wonderful hospitality - the Chinese are renowned for treating their guests well.
 Mealtimes are a big family occasion in China and not to be missed.
-Home cooked food in China is also very different to food cooked in restaurants so you'll be able to enjoy a rare opportunity to experience this.
+Home-cooked food in China is also very different from food cooked in restaurants so you'll be able to enjoy a rare opportunity to experience this.
 You can even ask to help out in the kitchen if you wish!

-For a real taste of China we'd recommend that you choose a homestay in a rural village such as Yangshuo or Longji.
+For a real taste of China, we'd recommend that you choose a homestay in a rural village such as Yangshuo or Longji.
 This way you will get to experience village life which is more traditional and makes for some beautiful photo opportunities.
-In villages in China locals adorn their front doors with pretty tiles and decorations such as red and gold motifs to bring luck and prosperity.
+In villages in China, locals adorn their front doors with pretty tiles and decorations such as red and gold motifs to bring luck and prosperity.
 Depending on the season you will see corn or chili being dried outside homes and you'll often see ducks and chickens wandering around the alleyways.

 Yet despite the outward appearance that a village might be poor, don't be surprised if your host has a large TV along with all the mod cons.
 Families in rural China too have benefited from the huge growth in the economy and increase in living standards over the last two decades.
 You'll be able to ask your host family about this, about the farming methods they use and about how life has changed in the villages over the previous decades.
 You'll no doubt learn some fascinating things and gain an insight into the changing face of China.

 This depends largely on where you decide to do your homestay.
-In the north of China a popular family activity is to make Chinese dumplings together.
+In the north of China, a popular family activity is to make Chinese dumplings together.
 In the south of China if you do a homestay in Longji you can learn to make bamboo rice with a family.
-Over in the west of China in the Tibetan regions a family activity you can try is making traditional yak butter tea.
+Over in the west of China in the Tibetan regions, a family activity you can try is making traditional yak butter tea.

 Activities don't just revolve around food.
 You can also learn some traditional arts and crafts whilst visiting a homestay.
 Painting traditional opera masks and making paper cuttings are some of the crafts you can learn whilst visiting and staying with a family.

-Firstly, its customary to take a gift - some fruits will suffice if you haven't brought anything from your home country.
-Secondly, its customary to take your shoes off when entering a home so you should follow this practice when staying at a homestay.
+Firstly, it's customary to take a gift - some fruits will suffice if you haven't brought anything from your home country.
+Secondly, it's customary to take your shoes off when entering a home so you should follow this practice when staying at a homestay.
 Guests are provided with slippers to wear inside the home.

 Dining etiquette in China can be strict but should be less so inside the home.
-At mealtimes you should sit where you are requested to and follow your hosts instructions.
+At mealtimes, you should sit where you are requested to and follow your hosts' instructions.
 Don't leave chopsticks sticking into your food and remember it's impolite to ask for more food as it will embarrass your host.
-Your host should do a good job of making sure you are well-fed anyway as its their duty as a Chinese host.
+Your host should do a good job of making sure you are well-fed anyway as it's their duty as a Chinese host.

-We are happy to tailor any trip to your requirements so please get in touch to let us know if you’d like to include a homestay.
 We can advise on where doing a homestay will best fit into your itinerary and any family visit in your itinerary can be made into an overnight homestay.
 Here are some recommended itineraries that can include a homestay: